-As more employers scale back regulations on what employees wear to work, we happily trade our professional attire for yoga pants and graphic Tees.
+As more employers scale back regulations on professional attire at work, we happily trade our professional attire for yoga pants and graphic Tees.

 Corporate offices are in search of that entrepreneurial magic.
 Translating to a workplace so comfortable and open that it inspires innovation and collaboration.

 But experts argue that looking professional is not only respectable, it pays off.
 Mathew Randall, the executive director of the Center for Professional Excellence at York College of Pennsylvania, firmly believes how you dress goes a long way.

 Dr. Karen Pine, believes casual clothes make us less focused.

 “We know the difference between professional and casual attire,” says the fashion psychologist from the University of Hertfordshire.
 “When the work day is over, we go home and hop into our casual laid back clothing.
 Yoga pants and sweatshirts mean relaxation.

 When we dress the same to work as we do at home, there starts to become a blurred line.
 Are we able to mentally make the switch to work mode?

 A lot of clothing has symbolic meaning for us.
 Whether it’s ‘professional work attire’ or ‘relaxing weekend wear’.
 So when we put it on, we prime the brain to behave in ways consistent with that meaning.”